||Early Fall / Autumn Quarter / Winter Quarter

 If your program requires a visa, documentation will be provided from your host institution after your acceptance.

-Note that the GSIP program fee does not include:
+Note that the GRISP program fee does not include:

 - Travel or living expenses while abroad